How to Apply

 We will acknowledge receipt of your application by email.
 For 2L summer applicants, if we are conducting virtual on-campus interviews at your school, we will follow the procedures set out by your Career Development Office to advise if we will be able to meet with you for a virtual interview.
 We will also advise you by email shortly after your on-campus interview whether we will be contacting you on "Call Day" to schedule a virtual in-firm interview.

-We will not be hosting a virtual open house this fall, but we encourage you to contact any of our current summer or articling students, or the Manager or Student Coordinator with your questions.
+We will not be hosting a virtual open house this fall, but we encourage you to contact any of our current summer or articling students, or the Director or Student Coordinator with your questions.

 Work Assignment/Rotation System